Dear Someone, who found these films

 In my twenties, I’d spent days asking what cinema could be.

-Since I turned thirty, the questioning has been suspended.
+Since I turned thirty, the

 This is a segmental history of mine, that I